-For both travellers and locals, finding free wifi can make or break a day in the city.
-While public wifi and cheap mobile data has made getting online easier, Australia is still lagging behind.
-There aren’t as many businesses with wifi as in North America, and data down under is some of the world’s most expensive.
+Whether you’re travelling or a local, finding free wifi internet can make or break a day in the Sydney CBD.
+Cheap mobile data has made getting on the internet easier, but getting online in Sydney tends to be harder than in other countries.
+There aren’t as many businesses with free wifi as there are in North America, and data down under is some of the world’s most expensive.

-Whether it’s sharing photos, touching base with family, or finishing that report, here’s GoGet’s guide to free interwebs in Australia’s biggest city.
+Whether it’s sharing photos, touching base with family, or finishing that report, here’s our ultimate guide to free wifi internet in Sydney.

 Many an overseas traveller has associated the Starbucks logo with free internet.
-But in Australia, that doesn’t work quite so well.
-The brand expanded aggressively around 2000, but reduced the number of locations soon after, with just 4 left in Sydney’s CBD
+But in Sydney that doesn’t work so well, simple due to the lack of Starbucks locations!
+Starbucks expanded aggressively around the year 2000, but reduced the number of locations very soon after, with just 4 left in Sydney city.
+Of course, those four locations are great spots to get free wifi in the Sydney CBD

-The good news is Australia is overflowing with independent cafes, which is part of the reason Starbucks didn’t stick.
-In 2018, the large majority of Sydney cafes offer free wifi.
-Just ask for the password at the counter and they should give it to you.
+Luckily, Australia is overflowing with independent cafes, part of why Starbucks didn’t stick.
+In 2018, the large majority of Sydney cafes offer free wifi internet.
+Just ask for the free wifi password at the counter and they should give it to you.

-You’ll probably need to buy something though – so it’s not technically free wifi.
+You’ll probably need to buy something, so it’s not technically free wifi.
 But Sydney has some of the world’s best coffee, so you might as well grab a cup!

-If you need free wifi, looks for the golden arches.
-Known as Maccas in Sydney, there’re McDonald’s in most suburbs and all through the Sydney CBD, all with free wifi.
-After McDonald’s, KFC and Oporto are the most common chains with free wifi.
+If you need free wifi quickly, keep an eye out for golden arches.
+There are McDonald’s restaurants in most Sydney suburbs and all through the Sydney CBD, all with free wifi.
+After McDonald’s, KFC and Oporto are the most common Sydney fast food chains with free wifi.

 Free wifi in Sydney is also found in most major shopping centres.
-Westfield, the biggest chain, offer 3 hours connection and 1GB of free data each day.
+Westfield centres offer 3 hours connection and 1GB of free data each day.
 That includes the Westfield centre at the bottom of Centrepoint Tower.
 Finally, you’re likely to find free wifi at technology stores like Apple, Samsung, and Telstra shops.
 Just be ready to get a sales pitch or two!

 Wifi Friendly Beaches

 Some of Sydney’s best beaches let you surf while you surf!
-Councils north and south provide free wifi on the beach, whether you’re taking a dip or soaking up the rays (all kinds!).
+Many local councils in the city’s north and south provide free wifi on the beach, whether you’re taking a dip or soaking up the rays.
+Sydney’s connected beaches include Bondi, Bronte, and Tamarama in the East, along with Manly, Collaroy, and Dee Why in the North.

 Free Wifi at Major Landmarks

 While hitting Sydney’s tourist hot spots, it’s easy to share your experience right away, thanks to generous free wifi.
-Here’re some of the best spots to take a selfie, then share it right away!
+Here are some of the best spots to take a selfie, then share it right away!

 Related: GoGet van hire makes moving house easy